pyOpenSci/pyopensci.github.io/_posts/pandera-dataframe-validation.md

 ```

 ## How Can I Use this Today?

+Whether you use this tool in Jupyter notebooks, one-off scripts, ETL
+pipeline code, or unit tests, `pandera` enables you to make your code
+more readable and robust by enforcing the deterministic and statistical
+properties of pandas data structures at runtime.

 Hopefully this post has given you a flavor of what `pandera` can do.
 It
 offers a few more features that you may find useful: